Category: Future (Page 1 of 2)

 And now comes Telly, hawking free TVs with ads in a corner, and a promise to “optimize your ad experience.”
 As if anybody wants an ad experience other than no advertising at all.

-Negative demand for advertising has been well advertised by both ad blocking (the biggest boycott in human history) and ad-free “prestige” TV, (or SVOD, for subscription video on demand).
+Negative demand for advertising has been well advertised by both ad blocking (the biggest boycott in human history) and ad-free “prestige” TV, (or SVOD— Subscription Video On Demand).
 With those we gladly pay—a lot— not to see advertising.
 (See numbers here.)

 But the advertising business (in the mines of which I toiled for too much of my adult life) has always smoked its own exhaust and excels best at getting high with generous funders.
 (Yeah, some advertising works, but on the whole people still hate it on the receiving end.)